YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

   MyGNNLayer{typeof(initialgraph), ...}(initialgraph,...)
 end
 ```
 Step 4.
 Define the forward pass.
 Keep in mind that the graph is stored in `st`.
-It is recommended to store nontrainable node features on the graph.
+It is recommended to store nontrainable node features in the graph.
 ```julia
 function (l::MyGNNLayer)(x,ps,st)
   g = st.graph